 - Then put more flexible-shape food in remaining spaces.

-- Finally add some small accent food like cherry tomatoes and steamed broccoli to fill in the small gaps to prevent from shifting.
+- Finally, add fillers like cherry tomatoes and blanched broccoli to fill in the small gaps to prevent from shifting.

-To make sure not to spoil foods easily, separate wet foods from dry foods to keep them from getting soggy and unappetizing.
-Always drain sauce/dressing before packing into bento box.
-If you like to add some sauce, put on top of shredded cabbage/lettuce and put the food on top to avoid from spilling.
-You can also use a sauce container and pour it at meal time.
+Always drain sauce/dressing before packing into the bento box.
+If you like to add some sauce, put on top of shredded cabbage/lettuce and put the food on top to avoid spilling.
+You can also use a sauce container and pour it at mealtime.

 Food safety is especially important for bento.
-Always remember to wash your hands and use clean utensils when you touch food.
-I highly recommend you to re-heat the food before packing, and cool down the food completely before closing the bento.
-And don’t forget to keep ice packs in lunch bag!
-To read more about Food Safety Tips for Bento, click HERE.
+Always remember to wash your hands and use clean utensils when you handle the food.
+I highly recommend you to re-heat the food before packing and cool down the food completely before closing the bento.
+And don’t forget to keep ice packs in a lunch bag!

 Honestly speaking, packing bento does take longer than packing a sandwich and it’s more work than eating out.
 Why do we go through extra steps when our life is already busy?

-I believe bento is much healthier overall and it’s less expensive than eating out.
-But the most of all, I want to brighten my children’s day with colorful, cute bento.
-They look forward to their lunch time, just like how I used to look forward to my mom’s homemade bento.
-And it only requires a little bit of time and effort to make bento once you get used to making bento.
+I believe bento is much healthier overall and it’s more economical than eating out.
+But above all, I want to brighten my children’s day with colorful and cheerful bento.
+They look forward to their lunchtime, just like how I used to look forward to my mom’s homemade bento.
+And it only requires a little bit of time and effort to make the bento once you get used to making the bento.

 I also hope this Japanese bento culture and technique will improve your eating habit to stay healthy and make everyone’s lunchtime more fun.
-Thank you for reading!
+Good luck!